u-fischer/lua-font-pond/Readme.md

 - context
 - plain: plaintex examples that load luaotfload.sty
 - generic: for everything that doesn't fit in the folders above
-- texmf: resources like fontloaders and patches to luaotfload.
+- texmf: resources which should be found via kpathsea.
 - resources:  for code that is perhaps useful across formats but should not go in the texmf
 - testfiles: these folders contain a few testfiles for the l3build system.